vikeshdas/Ride-Hailing-Demo-App/README.md

 <img src="map.png" width="100%" align="top-left" alt="" title="RNN" />

 #### here user will enter their source and destination address
-now we have source ot destination distance,we have to calculate sortest path from source to destination for that i hvae used dikhstra algorithm.after applying dikshtra algorithm we will have sortest distance in km or miter according to that we will calculate amount to pay for this ride and how much time will take to reach source to destination.i have generated a random value 'trafic' if there is value in trafic means thre is trafic in path so will add that trafic in distance(to reach source to destination).then new time will genereted (to reach destination).
+now we have source to destination distance,we have to calculate sortest path from source to destination for that i hvae used dikhstra algorithm.after applying dikshtra algorithm we will have sortest distance in km or miter according to that we will calculate amount to pay for this ride and how much time will take to reach source to destination.i have generated a random value 'trafic' if there is value in trafic means thre is trafic in path so will add that trafic in distance(to reach source to destination).then new time will genereted (to reach destination).